TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-new-helm.md

   --from-literal=TYK_AUTH=${TYK_AUTH}
 ```

-The environment variables `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard _Organisation ID_ and the Tyk Dashboard API _Access Credentials_ respectively.
+The fields `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard _Organisation ID_ and the Tyk Dashboard API _Access Credentials_ respectively.
 These can be obtained under your profile in the Tyk Dashboard.

 ### Config settings